Canvas

 | Tier 3 — directional arrows | rightArrow, leftArrow, upArrow, downArrow, chevron |

-| Custom | freeform — N-point closed polygon, auto-closed |
+| Custom | polygon — N-point closed polygon, auto-closed |

-| Paths | path — arbitrary SVG path data (PDF only — DOCX parity pending), textPath — text flowed along an SVG path |
+| Paths | path — arbitrary SVG path data; textPath — text flowed along a path |

-| Content | text, image |
+| Content | text, image, barcode |

 Each polygon and arrow fits inside the bounding box you supply via width × height; the renderer derives the vertex positions automatically.
 The path / textPath commands accept raw SVG d strings, which makes them the most flexible primitive — anything you can draw in SVG (Beziers, arcs, compound paths, decorative flourishes) renders directly.
 See the Canvas Patterns Gallery tutorial for a full reference of decorative compositions (mandala, sunburst, Greek key, Lissajous, guilloché).